No. 21 Squadron RAAF

-No. 21 (City of Melbourne) Squadron RAAF is a Royal Australian Air Force (RAAF) general reserve squadron.
+No. 21 (City of Melbourne) Squadron RAAF is a Royal Australian Air Force (RAAF) Airbase Operations squadron.
 Formed in the mid-1930s as a unit of the part-time Citizen Air Force (CAF), it was mobilised for service during World War II, when it saw action against the Japanese as a fighter unit in the Malayan campaign, a dive bomber unit in the New Guinea campaign, and a heavy bomber unit in the Borneo campaign.
 After the war, the squadron continued to fly until 1960, when the CAF ceased flying operations.
-At that time, No. 21 Squadron converted to a non-flying support role, which it currently fulfils at RAAF Williams.
+At that time, No. 21 Squadron converted to a non-flying support role, which it currently fulfils at RAAF Base Point Cook and RAAF Williams - Laverton.

 History

 Formation

-No. 21 Squadron was formed at RAAF Station Laverton on 21 April 1936, as a Citizen Air Force (reserve) squadron.
+No. 21 Squadron was formed at RAAF Station Laverton on 20 April 1936, as a Citizen Air Force (reserve) squadron.
 Under the command of Squadron Leader J.H.
 Summers, the squadron had a cadre of regular RAAF personnel who served alongside the part-time members of the CAF and initially operated a variety of aircraft including Hawker Demons, Westland Wapitis and de Havilland Gipsy Moths.
 With these aircraft, the squadron undertook several tasks.
 As a CAF squadron, training was its main role; its personnel were instructed in fighter tactics, bombing and army co-operation duties; they were also used for search-and-rescue tasks and public relations duties.
 The squadron also received Avro Ansons and Bristol Bulldogs in late 1936 and early 1937.
 In May 1937, Charles Eaton took over as squadron commander.